syncfusion-content/uwp-docs/uwp/sfChart/Exporting.md

 ### Save(IRandomAccessStream stream, Guid bitmapEncoderID)

-This method allows to export the chart into a stream and it is described in below code snippet,
+This method allows you to export the chart into a stream.
+It is illustrated in following code example.

 {% highlight c# %}